Open menu

 Use the src attribute for <img> tags to point to a placeholder image, and the poster attribute is for <video> tags.
 Mind using height and width attributes on both images and videos to ensure that the transition from placeholders to final media URLs won’t affect the size of the elements when they load.

 Deferred loading is a rule of thumb for all below-the-fold embeds.
-Note that critical assets should be loaded with the <img> tag so as they don’t affect LCP.
+Note that critical assets should be loaded with the <img> tag so that they don't affect LCP.

 2.4 Avoid Non-Composited Animation for Carousels